End of life care

 These pages aim to answer questions you may have about pain and other symptoms, and provide ideas for coping:

-Ways to start talking about the fact you are dying: ideas on how to bring up the topic of your illness and the future.
+Ways to start talking about your illness – ideas on how to have conversations about your illness and dying.